djinn/khhota/README.md

 # Attribution to Beautiful Racket
 This code base does not claim to be original work.
 In fact, it is highly derivitive taking Beautiful Racket Basic exampl en-masse.
+[Beautiful Racket](https://beautifulracket.com) is an amazing read.